Vaccine Info

 December 21, 2022 - BioNTech S.E. announced that the initial subject was dosed in a first-in-human Phase 1 clinical study of BNT163, an HSV prevention vaccine candidate.

-December 20, 2022 - Eurocine Vaccines announced the mRNA vaccine generates superior T-cell responses.
-Dr. Karl Ljungberg, Director of Preclinical Development at Eurocine Vaccines, stated, "The T cell responses that we report here are in line with those that can be detected after recovery from an infection and are focused to a part of the HSV-2 virus that we believe is important to target to obtain immunologic control of the virus."
+December 20, 2022—Eurocine Vaccines announced that the mRNA vaccine generates superior T-cell responses.
+Dr. Karl Ljungberg, Director of Preclinical Development at Eurocine Vaccines, stated, "The T cell responses that we report here are in line with those that can be detected after recovery from an infection and are focused on the part of the HSV-2 virus that we believe is important to target to obtain immunologic control of the virus."

-December 15, 2022 - A study published by the peer-reviewed journal PLOS Medicine conducted if HSV-2 has indeed contributed to the transmission of HIV, then nearly one-third of antiretroviral costs and HIV-related wage losses add to herpes-related costs.
+December 15, 2022 - A study published in the peer-reviewed journal PLOS Medicine found that if HSV-2 has indeed contributed to the transmission of HIV, then nearly one-third of antiretroviral costs and HIV-related wage losses add to herpes-related costs.
 Given the magnitude of the combined losses, a vaccine against HSV-2 must be a global priority.

 December 12, 2022 - The Lancet Europe published a systematic review, meta-analyses, and meta-regressions on the epidemiology of HSV-2 in Europe.

-September 26, 2022 - The Fred Hutchinson Cancer Center in Washington announced researchers (Drs.
+September 26, 2022—The Fred Hutchinson Cancer Center in Washington announced that researchers (Drs.
 Keith Jerome and Martine Aubert) found substantial reductions in oral and genital viral shedding in the treated mice, with many of those treated showing no detectable virus shed.
-A related non-peer-reviewed study was also published: AAV-delivered gene editing for latent genital or orofacial herpes simplex virus infection reduces ganglionic viral load and minimizes subsequent viral shedding in mice.
+A related non-peer-reviewed study was also published: AAV-delivered gene editing for latent genital or orofacial herpes simplex virus infection reduces ganglionic viral load and minimizes subsequent viral shedding.

 September 23, 2022 - Nature - Scientific Reports published: HSV-1 0∆NLS vaccine elicits a robust B lymphocyte response and preserves vision without recognizing t HSV-1 glycoprotein M or thymidine kinaon.
 Collectively, the results suggest (1) the live-attenuated HSV-1 mutant 0∆NLS elicits a robust B cell response that drives select B cell responses more significantly than the parental HSV-1 and (2) HSV-1 TK and gM are likely expendable components in the efficacy of a humoral response to ocular HSV-1 infection.